-Tools, by which window cleaners perform his or her magic, are not just important, they are crucial.
-And with so many tools, there are tools with which to hold other tools.
+Tools, by which window cleaners perform their magic, are not just essential, they are crucial.
 Insert hip buckets.
-Ah, hip buckets.
 What would we do without those beautiful, elongated tubes that hold our coveted window cleaning tools?
-We don’t know either, and that is why we carry so many hip bucket options for you to choose from at abc.
+We don’t know either, and that is why we carry so many options for you to choose from at abc.

 Tool Belt Attachment

 One option is the way by which the hip bucket attaches to your tool belt.
 There are a few different styles, each offering its advantages.
 The first style we are going to talk about is a detachable clip style.
 This style is similar to most plastic clips, with a female and male end.
 The male end of the clip will remain on your belt, while the female end detaches completely with the hip bucket in tow.
 This style is great for window cleaners who are looking to be able to completely take off and put on her or his hip bucket.
 A detachable hip bucket, though, does include more material in the design, which means that it will hang lower on the leg of the window cleaner.

 Semi-Detachable Clip Style

 Another style of clip is semi-detachable.
 This hip bucket is also removable but in a different way.
 The clips are essentially clipped in a loop around your tool belt.
 Once the clip is unhinged, nothing remains of the hip bucket on the belt.
 This style clip is helpful for window cleaners who feel more comfortable with taking the entire clip off of the tool belt, perhaps to make room for other tools.

 Another style of connecting your hip bucket to your tool belt is referred to as a slide on, detachable clip, and is specific to the Moerman brand.
 This style clip can slide your hip bucket on and off your belt, as well as give you the ability to detach the hip bucket while leaving the clip on the belt.
 This style also keeps the hip bucket high on your leg.